asmuth/clip/README.md

 Getting Started
 ---------------

-FnordMetric is based on ruby eventmachine and needs to run in a seperate ruby process.
+FnordMetric is based on ruby eventmachine and needs to run in a separate ruby process.
-The preferred way to start it is to create a ruby file (where you put your DSL statements) and execute it (more about that in [the documentation](http://fnordmetric.io/documentation))
+The preferred way to start it is to create a ruby file (where you put your DSL statements) and execute it (more about that in [the documentation](http://fnordmetric.io/documentation)).

 Save this to `my_fnordmetric.rb`